devflexer/DevFlexer.RemoteConfigurationService/README.md

     ...
 ```

-#### Custom Storage Providers and Publishers
+#### Custom Storage and Publishers
-Custom implementations of storage providers and publishers can be added by implementing the `IProvider` and `IPublisher` interfaces and calling the appropriate extension methods on AddConfigurationService:
+Custom implementations of storage providers and publishers can be added by implementing the `IConfigurationStorage` and `IPublisher` interfaces and calling the appropriate extension methods on AddRemoteConfigurationService:

 ```csharp
 services.AddRemoteConfigurationService()